lilaq-project/lilaq-project.github.io/docs/examples/stacked-area-chart.md

 ```

 Stacked area charts are useful for showing the relationship between categories of the same type in one chart,
-but beware that including too many series can damage perceptual accuracy.
+but beware that including too many series can harm readability.